pseudoramble/pseudoramble.com/README.md

       * Another potential fix - Update the web server to redirect to newest entry.
   * Add in more "official" resume (PDF or otherwise).
   * Convert blog to use the assets/site.css stylesheet (it currently uses its own copy).
-  * Convert wholte site to use Sass or something else.
+  * Convert whole site to use Sass or something else.
+  * Setup Google Analytics.